 In an office environment, physical rooms, and the movement of people between them can be easily monitored and restricted.
 This is not possible when employees are working remotely.
 It is also harder for compliance teams to control the spread of confidential information once it has left the office.
 Documents are suddenly signed, sealed, and delivered electronically, with a much higher risk of confidential information being inadvertently shared by roommates, family members or friends.

 When lockdown set in and employees started working outside of the control office environment, the use of e-communication platforms and devices skyrocketed, increasing the number of channels that confidential information could be shared on.
 Conversations that previously would be carried out in person, suddenly all took place electronically.
 And while these should all be captured and recorded on approved and recordable corporate communications channels, it is extremely difficult for organisations to control how and where employees communicate and share content in a remote working environment

 In fact, according to a recent The Wall Street Journal article “employers worry that workers may be more likely to ignore rules or take shortcuts when they work from home, and lose touch with some reminders of corporate policies”.

-As a result, the risks associated with maintaining information barriers have significantly increased, requiring most firms to completely rewrite their policies.
+As a result, the risks associated with maintaining information barriers in financial services have significantly increased, requiring most firms to completely rewrite their policies.
 And whilst many firms believe that the gradual return to the office will lessen the blow, the risk will remain until people are back in the office full time, or new rules can be adhered to.

-So, how can compliance officers monitor and control information barriers in a remote working environment?
+How can compliance officers monitor and control information barriers in a remote working environment?

 Traditionally, these functions have been heavily dependent on manual processes.
 And whilst there is high long-term cost and risk associated with this legacy set-up, many organisations continue to rely on it.
 The risks include human error, not being able to adapt to changing conditions quickly enough, and of course financial implications.
 Falling short of safeguarding information can ultimately lead to conflicts of interest and loss of income.